Gary Snapper

 • I am co-author of Teaching English Literature 16-19 (Routledge/NATE 2013) and of the course book for AQA English Literature A Level (CUP 2015).
 I have also published chapters on post-16 literature teaching and curriculum in several edited volumes.

-• I am the editor of Teaching English, the professional journal of the National Association for the Teaching of English (NATE).
+• I am the editor of Teaching English, the professional journal of NATE, the National Association for the Teaching of English - the national magazine for English teachers, advisers and teacher educators.

-• I am a Curriculum Tutor in English at the University of Oxford Department of Education, teaching on the PGCE course and the Masters in Learning and Teaching course.
+• I am a Lecturer in Englsh Education at the University of Oxford Department of Education, teaching on the PGCE course and the Masters in Learning and Teaching course. .
+I have also taught on the PGCE course at the University of Cambridge Faculty of Education.
+I am currently external examiner for English PGCE courses at Goldsmiths London and Manchester University.

 • I am part of a research project into the teaching of poetry in post-16 English courses.